Last updated: May 29, 2026

 Reality check: LIHEAP is not guaranteed.
 Apply early if you can, and call 211 if you have a shutoff notice.
 Our utility help guide gives more bill steps.

-Weatherization can lower energy use by making a home safer and more efficient.
 The Nebraska Weatherization page says weatherization helps low-income families reduce energy bills by making homes more energy efficient.
-For repair paths beyond weatherization, use our home repair guide before you call.
+For repair paths beyond energy savings, ask your AAA or local housing office which repair programs serve your county.

 For homeowners, Nebraska property tax relief is handled through county assessors and state rules, not through the AAA.
 Our Nebraska property tax guide explains the senior homestead path.